 Admission requirements

-The general prerequisite is that students have completed a BS degree in natural and empirical sciences at recognised universities.
+The general prerequisite is that students have completed a BS degree in natural and empirical sciences at recognised universities with first-class grade (7.25).

 For further information on the university’s admission requirements, please consult this webpage.